Todd F. McDorman

 Todd McDorman joined the Wabash faculty in 1998.
 His primary research program has focused on the rhetoric of law with particular interest in marginalized groups.
 This has resulted in work on topics such as the right-to-die and the Dred Scott case.
 Much of Professor McDorman’s recent work has examined the rhetoric of sport, with a particular emphasis on the redemptive efforts of banished baseball icon Pete Rose to repair his image and gain re-entry into baseball.
 Five times he has presented this scholarly work at the National Baseball Hall of Fame.

 Professor McDorman currently serves as the Senior Associate Dean of the College.
-He is a member of the Committee for Institutional Improvement and the Strategy Committee, and he coordinates the annual Wabash College Moot Court competition.
-He previously has chaired the Rhetoric Department, Distribution Committee, Pre-Law Committee, Undergraduate Research Committee, and Freshman Tutorial (co-chair), and was the lead writer on the College's last institutional self study.
+He is co-chair of the Committee for Institutional Improvement, serves on the Lecture and Film Committee, and coordinates the annual Wabash College Moot Court competition.
+He previously has chaired the Rhetoric Department, Distribution Committee, Pre-Law Committee, Undergraduate Research Committee, and Freshman Tutorial (co-chair), and was the lead writer on the College's 2012 institutional self study.
 Professor McDorman, his wife (Kelly), and his three children (Dana, Lily, and Carter) live close to campus and attend many campus events.
 He is something of sports fanatic, with particular affinity for baseball, the Cincinnati Reds, and sports trivia.
 He is also a recreational runner who participates in half-marathons.

 Ph.D. in Speech Communication, Indiana University Bloomington, 1998